aktos-io/aktos-dcs-python/README.md

 Gevent based actor model (inspired from Erlang) used for concurrency.
 API is heavily inspired from [pysage](https://github.com/realtime-system/pysage).

 aktos-dcs uses "addressing broker" to solve "dynamic service discovery" problem.
-The 'addressing broker' is created, watched for failures and recreated on demand dynamically by the library.
+The 'addressing broker' is created, watched for failures and recreated dynamically by alive actors.

 ### Actors in the same process